sam-maverick/dct-2d-fromdefinition/README.md

 This Node module is an implementation of the two-dimensional Discrete Cosine Transform (2D-DCT), and its inverse, from its very definition.
+It is intended for educational and research purposes.
+You should use this module with small inputs only, since calculating the transform from the definition is inefficient.

 The equations below show the definition of the 2D-DCT and the conventions supported in this module.

 <img src="./Transform_equations_2D_DCT.svg" alt="correctness" style="zoom:100%;" />